JulesCornelissen/VenusOGO_4/README.md

 Venus OGO group 4
 Arduino code for 2017 year robots to "explore Venus".

+#Library
+Library for IR receiving is included and modified for the Arduino Pro Micro.
+Extract the zip in to the Arduino\libraries installation folder.
+The library used can be found here in case you need the unmodified version: https://github.com/cyborg5/IRLib2 Documentation on the library is available in the documentationi folder under "using-an-infrared-library.pdf"

 #Documention
 Create a seperate file for every seperate part of documentation.